fboxwala/fboxwala.github.io/techinclusion17.md

 I attended one talk and one panel discussing apprenticeships in tech.
 [The talk](https://sf17.techinclusion.co/agenda/session/208362) was given by Vivek Nair, who bootstrapped Twilio's apprenticeship program.
 At Twilio, they are running an apprenticeship program that is comprised of a 6 month training program followed by a decision on whether candidates will be hired.
 The main idea of apprenticeship programs are that tech companies pull in individuals with diverse experiential backgrounds, and train them for a career at tech.
+These efforts are geared specifically to those who do not have formal computer science/technology degrees.
 After this general introduction Vivek explained the structure and steps taken in Twilio's apprenticeship program.

 Vivek's talk was followed by a panel entitled [Tech Apprenticeship: The Solution for Diversity and Talent Gaps](https://sf17.techinclusion.co/agenda/session/208363).
 The panel turned out to be very specifically about an apprenticeship